IGNF/Borea/README_python_lib.md

 * `"header":header` described in the section above, is a list of str e.g. `['N', 'X', 'Y', 'Z', 'O', 'P', 'K', 'C']`, detail letter below.
 * `"unit_angle": "degree"` degree or radian.
 * `"linear_alteration": True` boolean saying True if z shots are corrected by linear alteration.
+* `"order_axe: "opk"` string to define the order of angle to calculate rotation matrix.

 Once the object has been created, you can add other data to it: